So you wanna housesit? Here are my personal tips to get started.

 If you can drive and care for left and right hand drive cars, then often you're left a car to drive.
 You'll need both a current, valid drivers license from your own country and an international drivers license that covers you in the country you want to drive in.
 Sometimes the homeowner may want to add you to their auto insurance policy so you are insured to drive the car, but this is uncommon because it's only allowed in select countries and even when it is, the insurers often don't recognize international identification anyways.

 Now let's talk tips.
-Tipping practices vary greatly by country, and definitely never ever expect gratuity; however most pet owners are familiar with the value of a sitter and therefore may want to reimburse your travel expenses and/or gift you with a tip you for your service.
-For example, a 30 day housesit, at an average (past industry) rate of $100 USD per 24 hour period would cost $3000 for a professional sitter, so a 10% tip would be $300 and a 20% tip would be $600.
-I often receive transportation costs and tips anywhere from $100-600 on average, usually depending on both the length of the sit and the amount of work involved.
-Again, this varies widely, and is not at all expected, just an occasional perk.
+Tipping practices vary by country, and definitely never ever expect gratuity; however most pet owners are familiar with the value of a sitter and therefore may want to reimburse your expenses and/or thank you for your time, attention and care by giving you a tip.
+For example, a 30 day housesit, at a (past) US average rate of $100 USD per 24 hour period would cost $3000 to hire a professional sitter, so a 10-20% tip is $300-600.
+It's common to receive expense costs covered, and tips that are usually dependent on the length and amount of work involved.
+Again, this varies, and is not at all expected, just an occasional perk.

 Before the homeowners return, you will want to make sure the house is as close to the original condition as possible, so make sure to clean up after yourself and the pets to get everything ready for a smooth handoff.
-The return handoff is usually the same 12-24 hour period as the handoff, especially if the homeowners return late in the evening or the middle of night and you need to stay with the pets until they return.
-But if they return morning or afternoon, then you should politely head out and give them back their home.
-So then it's often just a quick update on everything, key handoff and goodbyes.
+The return handoff is again dependent mostly on homeowners' return time.
+If they return in the evening or night, then you'll most likely need to stay with the pets until they're back.
+If they return in the morning or afternoon, then you should politely head out and give them back their home so they can relax in peace.
+Often it's just brief updates, key handovers, goodbyes, and lots of animal kisses.
 And then you're off onto your next adventure!